equelin/Unity-Powershell/docs/index.md

 Welcome to the documentation page of Unity-Powershell!

 Unity-Powershell is a PowerShell module for managing EMC Unity arrays (physical or virtual).
 Unity-Powershell is a member of the DevHigh5 program from [{code} by Dell EMC(tm)](https://github.com/codedellemc/codedellemc.github.io/wiki/DevHigh5-Program-Overview-and-FAQ).

-### functionalities
+### Functionalities

 With this module (version 0.11.0) you can manage: